brendt/stitcher.io/src/content/blog/2017-02-18-tackling_responsive_images-part_2.md

  <=> width = sqrt((filesize / pixelprice) / ratio)
 ```

 So given a constant `pixelprice`, I can calculate the required width an image needs to have a specified filesize.
-Here's the thing though. `pixelprice` is an approximation of what one pixel in this image costs.
+Here's the thing though: `pixelprice` is an approximation of what one pixel in this image costs.
 That's because not all pixels are worth the same amount of bytes.
 It heavily depends on which image codecs are used.
-It is however the best I could do for now, I might add some more logic in the future, but I'd like to try this algorithm out for a while.
+It is however the best I could do for now, and whilst I might add some more logic in the future, I'd like to try this algorithm out for a while.

 So now the Responsive Factory scales down images by filesize instead of width.
 A much better metric when you're trying to reduce bandwidth usage.
 This is how the library is used in Stitcher: